 We work with the requestors to collectively decide on what countries (and/or states or provinces) to examine based on the question posed.
-We hand searched government and stakeholder websites of other select countries (Australia,

-Brazil, Cambodia, Chile, China, Ecuador, France, New Zealand, Spain, United Kingdom (NHS, UKHSA, DEFRA), United States (CDC, USDA, FDA), and Vietnam), international organizations (World Health Organization, Pan American Health Organization, World Organization for Animal Health, European Centre for Disease Prevention and Control, and Food and Agriculture Organization), and Canadian provinces and territories (e.g., relevant animal and human health agencies, agriculture, industry groups, sub-national research organizations) to identify any publicly available information published since 1 February 2024.
+We hand searched government and stakeholder websites of other select countries (Australia, Brazil, Cambodia, Chile, China, Ecuador, France, New Zealand, Spain, United Kingdom (National Health Service, UK Health Security Agency, Department for Environment Food and Rural Affairs), United States (Centers for Disease Control and Prevention, United States Department of Agriculture, Food and Drug Administration), and Vietnam), international organizations (World Health Organization, Pan American Health Organization, World Organization for Animal Health, European Centre for Disease Prevention and Control, and Food and Agriculture Organization), and Canadian provinces and territories (e.g., relevant animal and human health agencies, agriculture, industry groups, sub-national research organizations) to identify any publicly available information published since 1 February 2024.
 For all countries and Canadian provinces and territories, we searched relevant government and stakeholder websites including national health and public health agency websites.
 While we do not exclude content based on language, where information is not available in English, Chinese, French, Portuguese, or Spanish, we attempt to use site-specific translation functions or Google Translate.
+For LEP 7.4, we searched the select countries for any relevant experiences and documents published between 14 May 2024 to 12 July 2024.
 A full list of websites and organizations searched is available upon request.